ASMlover/study/slib/README.md

  * It's a pure C library.
  * It's the base library for C programming.
  * It's just for studing.
- * It's a free and open source program, everybody can use it.
+ * It's a free and open source program based FreeBSD, everybody can use it.